KentenRoth/100DaysOfCode/README.md

 I am under the weather and been running a temp today.
 I'm going to head to bed early and hopefully I'll be better in the morning.

 ---

+Day 77

+Wasn't feeling the best today so I relaxed and made a plan for what I need to get done tomorrow.
+I'm going to start building out the front end of my book app.
+It wont be pretty but I want to get it connected to the API and see if I can get that part rolling.
+If I can get it connected I can worry about the design then.

+---